benjaminpauley/Zotero-Translators/README.md

 These translators lean very, very heavily on the work of the original developers, Simon Kornblith, Sylvain Machefert, Michael Berkowitz, Ming Yeung Cheung, and Sebastian Karcher.
 Duplicating the work of the `MARC.js` module for the ESTC translator strikes me as a particularly inelegant kludge, but I take some comfort in seeing that that seems to be more or less the same approach that was used to adapt the Aleph translator to deal with quirks of one library's OPAC using the `MAB2.js` translator.

+You will probably also want to be sure to install `ESTC-CSV.js`, as that will allow you to export all of the extra information that the translators are pulling in to .csv for use in other settings.

+### Installation
 If you're unfamiliar with GitHub, you can download all the files in this repository as a .zip file using the link at the bottom of the left sidebar.
 Once you've downloaded and extracted the .zip file, you'll need to place the javascript files for the translator(s) you want to use where your copy of Zotero can find them.

 If you're using Mac OS X, these javascript files need to go in the folder located	 at `/Users/<your-username>/Zotero/translators/`.
 If you are using Zotero Standalone on Windows 10, the files go in `C:\\Users\<your-username>\Zotero\translators`.
 (These file paths have changed since I first put these together.
 They seem to be correct for Zotero 5.)